FENECON Industrial S — Assembly and Operating Instructions

 4.2.
 Inverter

-maximum of two inverters (KACO gridsave 92.0 kVA) are installed in the system.
+Up to two inverters (KACO gridsave 92.0 kVA) are installed in the system to transfer power between the battery and the grid or vice versa.

 Inverter guidelines: